tomorroisnew/Code-Review-Notes/Python/Flask.md

 # USER INPUTS
 Like i said, flask is simple.
 To get form parameters, use `request.form`, it is a dictionary.
 To get get parmeters, use `request.args.get()`.
 To get files parameters, use `request.files`, it is also a dictionary.

+# TEMPLATES
+Django uses jinja2 for templating.
+The function for rendering templates is `render_template()`.
+The syntax is `render_template('template.html', argname=argvalue)`.
+Normally, variables in templates are automatically escaped that protects to xss.
+However, using the safe filter or autoescape off will disable the auto encoding.